siobhandougall/LMIDI/README.md

 Note that channel numbers range from 0-15 (matching the MIDI data), not 1-16 (matching traditional UI display).
 You will need to add 1 to the channel number when formatting for display to the user.

+## MIDI controller handling

+Incoming controller messages get passed to your `input.listen` block, just like any other message.
+But if you would like to have LMIDI keep track of controller state, you can use an instance of the `LMIDIControllerState` class to do so.
+This object will track coarse/fine pairings and manage reconstructing 14-bit values for those controllers.

+`LMIDIControllerState` can be used the hard way, or you can simply attach one to your input in order to have it process all incoming messages automatically:

+    let input = try LMIDIInput(...
+    input.controllerState = LMIDIControllerState()
+    try input.listen { messages in
+        // Messages are processed by the controllerState object before this code is called print("\(input.controllerState!.getNormalizedValue(channel: 0, type: .volume)") // Returns a value within [0.0, 1.0] }

 ## Known issues

 `LMIDIConfig` is meant to provide notifications of changes in configuration state; this is not yet implemented.